csantiago132/cassette/README.md

 * `stayOnBackSkipThreshold`: a number value that represents the number of seconds of progress after which pressing the back button will simply restart the current track. **5** by default.

+* `supportedMediaSessionActions`: an array of [Media Session API action names](https://wicg.github.io/mediasession/#actions-model).
+This determines which system audio controls should be available on platforms supporting the Media Session API.
+It is *not* the same as the `controls` array.
+The default array is: `['play', 'pause', 'previoustrack', 'nexttrack']`.
+The possible values are:
+  - `'play'` (ignored at present since systems should provide a default implementation regardless)
+  - `'pause'` (ignored at present, for same reason as `'play'`)
+  - `'seekbackward'`
+  - `'seekforward'`
+  - `'previoustrack'`
+  - `'nexttrack'`

+* `mediaSessionSeekLengthInSeconds`: a number value representing the number of seconds forward or backward to seek when handling the Media Session API `seekbackward` and `seekforward` actions. **10** by default.

+* `getDisplayText`: a function which takes a track object and returns a string used to represent that track in the UI.
+By default, the track will be displayed as "[artist] - [title]".

 * `style`: a React style object which is applied to the outermost div in the component. **undefined** by default.

 * `onMediaEvent`: An object where the keys are [media event types](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Media_events) and the values are callback functions. **undefined** by default.